 First year in an HSA plan?

 You’ll first need to set up a Health Savings Account with Fidelity, which you can do by going to Netbenefits.com.
 New participants can access HSA dollars beginning in January of the coming plan year.
 New participants can access HSA dollars beginning in January of the coming plan year.
-Transocean’s contribution is typically included on the January 15th paycheck and will be available at Fidelity a few days after that paycheck.
+Transocean’s contribution is typically included on the first paycheck in January and will be available at Fidelity a few days after that paycheck.
 Your contributions are available after payroll deductions have been made.
 If you get into the plan year and feel you need more dollars in your HSA, you can change your contribution amount at any time.
-Remember, the adjustment is effective the first of the month after you make the change, so be sure to leave a little extra time for payroll adjustment processing.
+Remember, any change made during the year is effective the first of the month after you make the change, so be sure to leave a little extra time for payroll processing.

 Been in the HSA for a year or more?

 Once your account is established, you can use the funds available in your HSA at any time.
-If your 2023 account is empty, you’ll need to wait until a few days after the January 15, 2024 payroll to access Transocean’s contribution or any additional contributions you have elected for the coming year.
+If your 2024 account is empty, you’ll need to wait until a few days after the first paycheck to access Transocean’s contribution or any additional contributions you have elected for the coming year.

 Just like the PPO, all preventive visits are 100% covered, so you’ll never pay out of pocket for those visits.
 But when you do go to the doctor for other reasons, like when you’re sick, you’ll pay the United Healthcare negotiated rate for that service until you meet your deductible.